Arcadia-Science/noveltree/README.md

-## Introduction
+# PhylOrthology: High-throughput and reproducible phylogenomic inference of gene family evolution

 **Arcadia-Science/phylorthology** is a phylogenomic pipeline designed to proteomes from diverse organisms and inferring orthology, gene-family trees, and a species tree.
 The pipeline assumes that prior to analysis, input proteomes for each species have been sufficiently filtered such that no additional filtering of species or sequences is required.
-(NOTE: May still explore species-level filtering based on MCL clustering? e.g. for each species, count their # of single species orthogroups for each inflation parameter?)

-The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It uses Docker/Singularity containers making installation trivial and results highly reproducible.
+`PhylOrthology` is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
+It uses Docker containers making installation trivial and results highly reproducible.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.
-Where possible, these processes have been submitted to and installed from [nf-core/modules](https://github.com/nf-core/modules) in order to make them available to all nf-core pipelines, and to everyone within the Nextflow community!

 On release, automated continuous integration tests run the pipeline on a full-sized dataset on the AWS cloud infrastructure.
 This ensures that the pipeline runs on AWS, has sensible resource allocation defaults set to run on real-world datasets, and permits the persistent storage of results to benchmark between pipeline releases and other analysis sources.